 The Court has different considerations when a final Order has already been entered and after that Order, the residential parent desires to move out of state or a significant distance.
 In these cases, a post-decree motion is filed and the Court is governed by the criteria outlined in C.R.S. § 14-10-129 rather than the criteria required when making an initial determination which is C.R.S. § 14-10-124 which outlines the criteria for the “best interest of the children.”

-The issue of relocation as a modification of an existing custody and parenting time Order was addressed by the Colorado Supreme Court in the case of Ciesluk in which the Court found that three competing interests must be considered:
+The issue of child relocation as a modification of an existing custody and parenting time Order was addressed by the Colorado Supreme Court in the case of Ciesluk in which the Court found that three competing interests must be considered:

 - The majority (or primary residential) parent’s right to travel;